 . incorporating into the FIs rating and scoring systems the evaluation of good and bad DRM practices of their customers, including business continuity planning (BCP) and degree of insurance take-up

-. reinforcing regulation and supervision standards for BCP: more practice, more trials and tests, more “embedding” into the whole organization, less theory and “paper planning”
+. reinforcing regulation and supervision standards for BCP/DRP: more practice, more trials and tests, more “embedding” into the whole organization, less theory and “paper planning”

 . increasing the importance of selling micro-insurance among credit standards related to microfinance